-- This is a new proposal resulting from the desire to retain existing linking where possible and further information received from the parish of St Joseph, Cockermouth. - The parish serves an area of poor housing and above average unemployment, and may need some pastoral and financial assistance if it is to be sustainable in the longer term.
+- This proposal results from the desire to retain existing linking where possible and further information received from the parish of St Joseph, Cockermouth. - The parish serves an area of poor housing and above average unemployment and may need some pastoral and financial assistance if it is to be sustainable in the longer term.
+Help from a deanery-wide fund to which parishes may contribute resources could be organised subject to the agreement of the Bishop and the Diocesan Trustees.

 Parish no. 64 The parish of St Joseph, Cockermouth.
-Existing parish 2006 Mass attendance: 240 2004/5/6 average sacramental index : 18
+Existing parish 2006 Mass attendance : 240 2004/5/6 average sacramental index : 18